+Weeds in lawns are the easiest weeds to kill!
+The most effective way to kill lawn weeds is to use a selective weed killer.
 This is a clever weed killer.
 It knows that your grass has a single leaf (monocot) therefore it will kill everything that is not grass (dicot).
-So be careful you don’t venture off the lawn and catch an overhanging leaf from your border!
+So remember to be a little bit careful that you don’t venture off the lawn and catch an overhanging leaf from your border!

 Other Monocots include: iris, bamboo, orchids and ornamental grasses.
 If you have a number of weeds amongst these monocots, you can use a selective weed killer successfully, without damaging the plants.

 - Monocot – strappy leafed plants

 - Dicot – everything on the planet except monocots!